Associate Professor — Ph.D., 2002, College of William and Mary

 Below are brief descriptions of the latest work in Matt Cohen's humanities laboratory.
 For fuller accounts, white papers, samples of the projects, and a full list of the research assistants who make all of this possible, see

 Cohen Lab advises or serves several external projects, as well.
-Current projects include Civil War Washington (Univ. of Nebraska-Lincoln), "Reading the First Books" (UT Austin and Texas A & M), and Melville's Marginalia Online (Boise State Univ.).
+Current projects include Civil War Washington (Univ. of Nebraska-Lincoln); "Reading the First Books" (UT Austin and Texas A & M); Melville's Marginalia Online (Boise State Univ.); and the Lapidus Digital Scholarship Initiative at the Omohundro Institute for Early American History and Culture.
 Past projects include the Our Americas Archive Partnership (Rice Univ.) and Nineteenth-Century Studies: Resources for an Interdisciplinary Curriculum (Univ. of Nebraska-Lincoln).

 Creating Digital Versions of Walt Whitman's Marginal Annotations